|

 the rosewood saddle was now adorned with a fret across it.
 When I asked Dan about it he mentioned that "the fret

 serves two purposes actually.
-First off, it helps a little bit with the intonation, it gets it on a little better
+First off, it helps a little bit with the intonation, it gets it on a little better."

-- but what I love about the fret is that it gives the instrument more zing which I felt was needed."
+Dan continued stating "but what I love about the fret is that it gives the instrument more zing which I felt was needed."
 I remember

 asking him "ummmm......zing??" to which he replied "more treble - more high end."
 We went on to